Data protection

 Value: oQfNKjAsI111841788-

-Purpose: This cookie stores your Google Account ID and your last login time, in a digitally signed and encrypted form.
+Purpose: This cookie stores your Google account ID and your last login time in digitally signed and encrypted form.

-Expiry date: after 2 years
+Expiration date: after 2 years

 Name: SIDCC